 Finance receivables are recorded at the amount funded or cost (by unit).
 The Company evaluates its finance receivables at each period end for losses that are considered probable and can be reasonably estimated in accordance with ASC 450-20.
 As discussed above, recoverability of funded amounts under the Company's original product is generally assured because of the protection of the Super Lien Amount.
-As such, the Company did not have any allowance for credit losses related to its original product at December 31, 2015 and 2014.
+As such, the Company did not have any allowance for credit losses related to its original product at December 31, 2016 and 2015.

 Under the New Neighbor Guaranty program (special product), the Company funds amounts in excess of the Super Lien Amount.
-In these instances, the Company had in effect during 2015 and 2014 purchased credit insurance covering all funded amounts in excess of a deductible amount, which is equal to six months of delinquent assessments.
-Recoveries under this credit insurance program for the years ended December 31, 2015 and 2014 were \$236,000 and \$81,000, respectively.
 When evaluating the carrying value of its finance receivables, the Company looks at the likelihood of future cash flows based on historical payoffs, the fair value of the underlying real estate, the general condition of the community association in which the unit exists, and the general economic real estate environment in the local area.
+During 2015 the Company purchased credit insurance covering all funded amounts in excess of a deductible amount (equal to six months of delinquent assessments).
+Recoveries under this credit insurance program for the year ended December 31, 2016 and 2015 were approximately \$95,000 and \$236,000, respectively.
 This insurance product was not renewed and only claims filed related to foreclosures occurring on or before January 28, 2016 will be covered under this policy.

-The Company estimated an allowance for credit losses of \$125,000 as of December 31, 2015 under ASC 450-20 related to its New Neighbor Guaranty program.
-See note 4.
-The Company did not have any significant receivable balances at December 31, 2014 that met the criteria of ASC 450-20 and as such, did not have an allowance for credit losses for the New Neighbor Guaranty program at that date.
+The Company estimated an allowance for credit losses of \$125,000 as of December 31, 2016 and December 31, 2015 under ASC 450-20 related to its New Neighbor Guaranty program.